vinny-palumbo/fine_grained_segmentation/README.md

-# Fine-Grained Segmentation
+# fine-grained-segmentation library

-This is a project for fine-grained segmentation on clothing items in images, implemented in Python 3 and ONNX.
+Python library for segmenting clothing items in images, implemented in Python 3 and ONNX.
 A deep learning model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on [Matterport Mask R-CNN](https://github.com/matterport/Mask_RCNN)

+The library is also available on the [Python Package Index](https://pypi.org/project/fine-grained-segmentation/)

+A demo web app is up at https://fine-grained-segmentation.vinnypalumbo.com

 ## Requirements